STARIONGROUP/ecss-10-25-annexc-integration-tests/README.md

 # Sponsors

-The ecss-10-25-annexc-integration-tests project is sponsored by the [RHEA GROUP](https://www.rheagroup.com)
+The ecss-10-25-annexc-integration-tests project is sponsored by the [Starion Group](https://www.stariongroup.eu)